huggingface/datasets/docs/source/loading_datasets.rst

 .. note::

     An Apache Arrow Table is the internal storing format for 🤗nlp.
-It allows to store arbitrarly long dataframe, typed with potentially complex nested types that can be mapped to numpy/pandas/python types.
+It allows to store arbitrarily long dataframe, typed with potentially complex nested types that can be mapped to numpy/pandas/python types.
 Apache Arrow allows you to map blobs of data on-drive without doing any deserialization.
 So caching the dataset directly on disk can use memory-mapping and pay effectively zero cost with O(1) random access.
 The default in 🤗nlp is thus to always memory-map dataset on drive.

 3. Return a **dataset build from the splits** asked by the user (default: all), in the above example we create a dataset with the first 10% of the validation split.